wp-plugins/wp-backitup/readme.txt

 Minor bugs patched for auto-update engine.

 = 1.0.1 =
-Wordpress Backitup integrated with licensing and auto-update engine.
+WP Backitup integrated with licensing and auto-update engine.

 = 1.0.0 =
 Initial version of the plugin released.

 == Upgrade Notice ==

+= 1.4.1 =
+Recommended upgrade: Backitup will now alert and halt if your database is 0 bytes on backup.

 = 1.4.0 =
 Recommended upgrade: Fixed status reporting for backup/restore process and built-in localization.